JasperGame/zepeto-world-sync-component/README.md

 ## Easy Start Guide
 It can be easily adapted to your existing multiplayer project or a new one!
 When merging with an existing project, proceed from step 1 of the guide below, and from step 2 when starting from this project.
+[Youtube](https://youtu.be/kxEb1SIQCZo)

 1. Merge with an existing project.
    a.
 Back up your existing project first.
    b.
 Copy the entire ZepetoScripts/MultiplaySync folder and add it to your existing project.
    c.
-Add the following to your Multiplayer Schemas.
+Add the following to your Multiplayer Schemas.(Type SchemaTypes first and type Room Schema.)
    ![image](https://user-images.githubusercontent.com/123578202/215644692-fa10e5bf-b778-4832-b273-b51acafbae84.png)

    d.
 Remove the script that creates and controls the ZEPETO character (ClientStarterV2 script or CreatePlayerWithUserId corresponds to this.)